matthieugomez/LeastSquaresOptim.jl/README.md

 ## Motivation

 This package solves non linear least squares optimization problems.
-This package is written with large scale problems in mind (in particular for sparse Jacobians).
+This package is written with large scale problems in mind and minimal allocation (in particular for sparse Jacobians).

 ## Simple Syntax